syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Column-Types.md

 {% endtabs %}

 ### LoadUIView
-[GridColumn.LoadUIView](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~LoadUIView.html) property denotes whether to load element or draw cell value in android platform.
-The default value of the LoadUIView is false. so draw the grid cells content in canvas.
-While setting the LoadUIView to true, it will load a element inside the GridCells and instead of drawing the content in canvas, the content of the TextView is set and hence the contents are wrapped.
+[GridColumn.LoadUIView](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~LoadUIView.html) property denotes whether to load `UIElement` inside the `GridCell` or to draw the cell value directly in the `canvas` of the `GridCell` in Android platform.

+* When `LoadUIView` is set as `false`, the cell value of the column is directly drawn in the `canvas` of the grid cells for improving performance.
+* While setting the `LoadUIView` to `true`, a `UIElement` ([SfLabel](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfLabel.html)) is loaded inside the `GridCells`.
+Hence, instead of drawing the cell value in the canvas, the content of the TextView is set and hence the contents are wrapped.

+The default value of the `LoadUIView` is `false` for Xamarin.Forms.Android and `true` for other platforms in Xamarin.Forms.

 {% highlight c# %}